oerpli/FirstDosesFirst/writeup/analysis.md

 ## Some notes
 - I use smoothed death statistics to reduce data-reporting related artifacts.
 - I assumed that the vaccination works the same for all age groups
+- I don't consider the lag between infection and death as I have no idea what would be a suitable value there.
+If one would like to add a delay of `n` days, it might be enough to stretch out the first segment of the vaccine-efficacy curve, i.e. instead of 75% after 21 days, you then have 75% after n + 21 days etc.

 ## Vacination efficacy